pkinif/jenkins_setup/README.md

 -   **Linux Dependencies**

-    You are responsible for **updating the Linux dependencies** in the Dockerfile if your R data pipelines require specific system libraries.
+    If your R data pipelines require specific Linux system libraries, you may need to update the Docker image later.\
+    (Contact your instructor if needed.)

 -   **Persisted Data**

-    Thanks to the mounted volume, even if you:
+    Thanks to the mounted volume:

-    -   Build a new Docker image
+    -   You can pull new version of the Docker images
-    -   Run `docker compose down` and then `docker compose up -d` ➔ **All your Jenkins configuration and jobs will persist**.
+    -   Run `docker compose down` and then `docker compose up -d`

+    ➔ **Your Jenkins configuration and jobs will persist.**

 -   **Git Ignore**